prosenjit-chd/HomePharma-Client-Side-React/README.md

 - User can buy different medicine.
 First add to cart a medcine then add another.
 - Without LogIn this system user can't buy any medicine.
 - User can signUp this system through Google or Email and Password.
 - This system store all the information into database.
+This is.